Skip to main content

 > Master 1

-Work-study or compulsory 2-month internship
+Work-study program or compulsory 2-month internship

-In the first semester, students follow a core curriculum focusing on the skills essential to future managers.
-In the second semester, a system of options (by block) enables students to define their career plans and move towards the "Territorial Security and Management" field, or towards other sectors of public management in which they wish to develop.
+The first year is common to several courses.
+It enables students to develop the skills essential to future public managers.
+In the second semester, a system of options (by block) enables students to draw up their career plans and move towards the "Security and Territorial Management" field.

 > Master 2

-Work-study
+Work-study program

 Theoretical and practical courses are combined with field experience, thanks to in situ visits and simulation exercises with socio-economic partners.
 Academics and practitioners from a variety of fields, including civil protection, local authorities and other public administrations, are involved in the curriculum.